nehalpimpale/22.3/README.md

 In many "pleasantly" parallel applications, each process/mapper processes the same input file (s), but with computations are controlled by different parameters.(Referred to as "parameter sweeps").
 One way to achieve this, is to specify a set of parameters (one set per line) as input in a control file (which is the input path to the map-reduce application, where as the input dataset is specified via a config variable in JobConf.).

+Performing a large number of these from several reduce tasks concurrently can swamp a database.
+If you want to export a very large volume of data, you may be better off generating the INSERT statements into a text file, and then using a bulk data import tool provided by your database to do the database import.

 The NLineInputFormat can be used in such applications, that splits the input file such that by default, one line is fed as a value to one map task, and key is the offset. i.e. (k,v) is (LongWritable, Text).
 The location hints will span the whole mapred cluster.